jan-ferdinand/zudoku/index.md

 ### setup

 Once Peggy has her cards and Victor has the Sudoku grid, they start with the setup for **zudoku**.
-Peggy and Victor use Peggy's cards to mimic the puzzle: every digit printed on the grid is covered with a card showing the same digit, and the digit is visible.
+Peggy and Victor use Peggy\'s cards to mimic the puzzle: every digit printed on the grid is covered with a card showing the same digit, and the digit is visible.

 <figure>